gmallard/stompngo/README.md

 ## Examples ##

-The examples in the included unit tests can be used as a starting point.
+The examples in the included unit tests can be used as a good starting point.

 Also see the examples project: